-Directors' members and in the employment contracts of Senior Management, members are obligated to comply with all the regulations applicable to the Company.
-Agreement 60 of December 2006 of the Board of Directors and the Corporate Good Governance Code prohibit that the Company's managers acquire or pay Company's shares, by themselves or by intermediary, while they are exercising their positions or when they have substantial information of the Company not disclosed to the public company, understanding for such the one that a usual market investor would take into account for making the decision to sell. buy, or retain a title.
-The above is with the exception of transactions outside speculation reasons and authorized by the Board of Directors or the Assembly of Shareholders.
-Therefore, the members of the Board of Directors Senior Management, and independently of the type of transaction carried out, always have the obligation to obtain authorization from the Board of Directors to negotiate shares, which will only be granted by this corporate body if the conditions indicated in the Agreement concerned are met.
+5.1.
+The members of the Board of Directors and Senior Management have expressly accepted in their Acceptance Letters or contracts, that after the acknowledgement of the submission of an OPA or other significant transactions, there will be periods during which they undertake not to negotiate (directly or indirectly through an intermediary) company's shares.
+YES In the Acceptance Letters of the Board of 2006-12-20 Directors' members and in the employment contracts of Senior Management, members are obligated to comply with all the regulations applicable to the Company.
+Agreement 60 of December 2006 of the Board of Directors and the Corporate Good Governance Code prohibit that the Company's managers acquire or pay Company's shares, by themselves or by intermediary, while they are exercising their positions or when they have substantial information of the Company not disclosed to the public company, understanding for such the one that a usual market investor would take into account for making the decision to sell, buy, or retain a title.
+The above is except for transactions outside speculation reasons and authorized by the Board of Directors or the Meeting of Shareholders.
+Therefore, the members of the Board of Directors and Senior Management, independently of the type of transaction carried out, always have the obligation to obtain authorization from the Board of Directors to negotiate shares, which will only be granted by this corporate body if the conditions indicated in the Agreement concerned are met.
 This scheme complies with the aim of avoiding negotiations of shares by managers for speculation purposes or to the detriment of shareholders, not only in the event of an OPA, merger or division, but before any transaction, and at any time.